 We generally sell our products in industries that are characterized by rapid technological changes, including the introduction of new innovative technologies, frequent new product and service introductions and changing industry standards.
 In addition, certain of the markets in which we operate are seasonal and cyclical.
 Without the timely introduction of new technologies, products, services and enhancements, our products and services will become technologically or commercially obsolete over time, in which case our revenue and operating results would suffer.
-The success of our new products and services will depend on several factors, including our ability to properly identify customer needs; innovate and develop new technologies, services and applications; successfully commercialize new technologies in a timely manner; produce and deliver our products in sufficient volumes on time; differentiate our offerings from competitor offerings; price our products competitively; anticipate our competitors' development of new products, services or technological innovations; and control product quality in our product development process.
+The success of our new products and services will depend on several factors, including our ability to: (i) properly identify customer needs; (ii) innovate and develop new technologies, services and applications; (iii) successfully commercialize new technologies in a timely manner; (iv) produce and deliver our products in sufficient volumes on time; (v) differentiate our offerings from competitor offerings; (vi) price our products competitively; (vii) anticipate our competitors' development of new products, services or technological innovations; and (viii) control product quality in our product development process.
 Our resources have to be committed to any new products and services before knowing whether the market will adopt the new offerings.

-We may face risks associated with our use of certain artificial intelligence and machine learning models.
+We may face risks associated with our use of certain artificial intelligence and machine learning models and systems.

-We use artificial intelligence and machine learning models in the development of some of our products.
-The models that we use are developed or trained using various data sets.
-If the models are incorrectly designed, the data we use to train them is incomplete, inadequate, or biased in some way, or if we do not have sufficient rights to use the data on which our models rely, the performance of our products and business, as well as our reputation, could suffer or we could incur liability through the violation of laws, third-party privacy, or other rights, or contracts to which we are a party.
-In addition, these risks include the possibility of new or enhanced governmental or regulatory scrutiny, litigation, or other legal liability, ethical concerns, negative consumer perceptions as to artificial intelligence, or other complications that could adversely affect our business, reputation, or financial results.
-In particular, our use of artificial intelligence in credit decisioning could lead to enhanced scrutiny.
-Further, our competitors or other third parties may incorporate artificial intelligence into their products more quickly or more successfully than us, which could impair our ability to compete effectively and adversely affect our results of operations.
+We use artificial intelligence and machine learning models in the development of some of our products and artificial intelligence systems to support the deployment of new applications and to improve the efficiency of our business operations.
+For new products, the models that we use are developed or trained using various data sets.
+If the models are incorrectly designed, if the data we use to train them is incomplete, inadequate or biased in some way, or if we do not have sufficient rights to use the data on which our models rely, the performance of our products and business, as well as our reputation, could suffer or we could incur liability through the violation of laws, third-party privacy or other rights, or contracts to which we are a party.
+Similarly, if the artificial intelligence systems used for deploying new applications or improving operational processes are incorrectly configured, if the data we use to train them is incomplete or inadequate, or if sufficient testing is not completed, the performance of our business operations, as well as our reputation, could suffer.